skedastik/ghash/README.md

 ghash converts to grayscale not only to simplify the algorithm, but because human sight relies almost entirely on luminosity to recognize images.

-With aggressive downscaling, ghash can be used to reduce images to an "archetype".
-Ideally, similar input images reduce to _identical_ archetypes (this is where the `resolution` value comes into play).
+Downscaling is necessary to compress the hash to 64 bits or less.
+The `resolution` value determines the final size of the downsized image.

 #### 2. Processing via luminosity gradient